tensorflow/minigo/README.md

 You will need a Docker image in order to initialize the pods.

-First you need to update the param in the `Makefile`:
+If you would like to override the GCR Project or image tag, you can set:

 ```
-source common
+export PROJECT=my-project
-sed -i "s/tensor-go/$PROJECT/" Makefile
+export VERSION=0.1234
 ```

 Then `make` will produce and push the image!